GrahamArden/notes/work/SunCheck/SunCheck F0 setup.md

 ### SunCheck F0 Preperation

+_These tasks are undertaken by the physicist assigned to PSQA for the week_

 - Copy clinical plan into QAPhysics course.
 - Rename by adding F0.
 - Remove any gating